|Assessment Type||Assessment length / details||Proportion|

 There will be a short formal information/training session prior to the school placement.
 During the school placement, the students will initially observe and record various teaching sessions.
 Over the course of the semester they will progress to some supervised teaching activities at an appropriate level.

 Places on the module may be limited due to placement and resources availability and are also subject to DBS checks for each student.
+The module depends on the circumstances of Covid and possible limitations in schools.
+Interested students should contact the module coordinator before selecting the module at pre-registration.

-- attend a short formal information and training session
+- attend a short formal information session

 - gain experience in a local school: 10 half-days under the mentoring of a teacher